designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 ##Requirements##
-The only requirement is [NodeJS](http://nodejs.org/) and about 100mb of free space on your machine.
+The only requirement is [NodeJS](http://nodejs.org/) and about _100mb of free space_ on your machine.

 ##Installation##
 After installing NodeJS on your machine,
-In a Command Prompt (if you do not have gulp already globally installed) :
+In a Command Prompt :

-> sudo npm install -g gulp

-then

 > sudo npm install